dCO2/rococo/_posts/2022-08-17-project-mnemosyne.md

 For various reasons that will be explained in this essay, I chose to work with Anki--The mobile and desktop client.

 ### What is Anki?
 [Anki is basically a todo-app on steroids]().
 This, though, is an oversimplification.
 (Pray the program engineers don't come for my head.)
 Anki helps schedule 'tasks' which are displayed as flashcards to the user.
 A task in this sense is the actual act of repeatedly recalling something.
-If, for example, you need to remember the name of an obscure animal you just discovered, you can create a 'task' that has a picture of the animal and regularly asks you--daily or weekly or specified by some deterministic formula--what its name is.
+If, for example, you need to remember the name of an obscure animal you just discovered, you can create a 'task' that has a picture of the animal and regularly asks you—daily or weekly or specified by some deterministic formula—what its name is.
 Your job then is to provide the name by trying to recall it.
 A task is not limited to recall though.
 It could be a physical action you must perform such as an exercise.
 (We want to think about the concept of SRS systems unrestrictedly)

 ## <a href="/2022/08/17/project-mnemosyne#" style="text-decoration: none;">2.
 How I use Anki</a>